 Bed in the Clouds

 No, we ain’t floating.
-But hey, what about a loft bed?
+But hey, what about a full size loft bed?
 They’re great for small spaces and can help you maximize the room you’ve got.
 Underneath, you can have a cozy little reading nook, workspace, or even storage.
 Plus, climbing up to bed every night makes you feel like a kid again.
 Win-win!

 Statement Furniture